-A mouth-watering curried mushrooms sauteed in a tangy spice blend.
-This sweet, sour and spicy mushrooms strike the right balance making it a perfect summer treat!
+A mouth-watering curried mushrooms sauteed in a tangy spice blend, this sweet, sour and spicy achaari mushrooms strike the right balance making it a perfect summer treat!

 India has a long summer in most places and the summer is really hot in the plains.
 Mountains are of course much cooler, but I being a habitat of plains can’t enjoy that blissful weather.